Homemade Butternut Squash Ravioli

 This butternut squash ravioli recipe pairs best with a light buttery sauce that lets the flavors of the filling shine through.
 Our favorites are Pancetta and Herb Butternut Squash Ravioli sauce or a simple brown butter sauce with crispy sage leaves.
 A light cream sauce would also be a delicious option.
 And don’t forget to serve additional grated parmesan cheese to sprinkle on top!

-Butternut squash ravioli is perfect in smaller portions as a starter or it can be a delicious entree served with a side salad and a loaf of bread or focaccia.
-For a sweet ending try a classic Vanilla Panna Cotta or a traditional Italian Apricot Jam Crostata.
+Butternut squash ravioli is perfect in smaller portions as a starter, or it can be a delicious entree served with a side salad and a loaf of Homemade Bread or Focaccia.
+For a sweet ending, try a classic Vanilla Panna Cotta or a traditional Italian Apricot Jam Crostata.

 A blue bowl with ravioli and pancetta.